microadam/Ext.ux.proxy.ProxyCache/README.md

 ## Installation

+Clone the repository or download it using the "Zip" button above.

 Place the ux folder in the root of your application (in the same folder as your index.html and app.js).
 Folder structure should look like the following: